Reactions to the death of Elizabeth II: Postponements

 All matches sanctioned by the British Boxing Board of Control were ordered postponed until 11 September.
-The English Cricket Board suspended all fixtures scheduled for 9 September, including the second day of the third test between England and South Africa (the first day had already been called off due to weather) and 2022 Rachael Heyhoe Flint Trophy (the matches were later declared "no result").
+The England and Wales Cricket Board suspended all fixtures scheduled for 9 September, including the second day of the third test between England and South Africa (the first day had already been called off due to weather) and 2022 Rachael Heyhoe Flint Trophy (the matches were later declared "no result").
 The Third Test resumed on 10 September with day three, as the match cannot be extended due to South Africa needing travel and rest time before their tour of India.
 The remainder of the 2022 Tour of Britain was cancelled, and the event was declared complete after its fifth of eight stages.
 The Premier League, English Football League, NIFL Premiership, and Scottish Professional Football League (SPFL) postponed matches scheduled for 9 September.
 On 9 September, all English, Northern Irish, Welsh, and professional Scottish football was suspended until 11 September.
 This decision was heavily criticised by supporters' groups, journalists and former players.
-The Arsenal vs PSV Eindhoven UEFA Europa League was postponed due to a police resource issue related to the passing of the queen.

 The British Horseracing Authority ordered the suspension of all racing until 10 September.
 The St Leger Stakes, the Champagne Stakes and the Park Stakes, the Doncaster Cup and the Flying Childers Stakes were all postponed.
 The St Leger Stakes started with a two-minute silence.
 Horse racing events on the day of the funeral were also cancelled.
 Play in the 2022 BMW PGA Championship was suspended until 10 September.
 No play took place on 9 September, and all facilities were closed.
 Premiership Rugby postponed all matches until 9 September.
 Individual teams may request the postponement of fixtures if the team has "connections" to the royal family, or the availability of players is impacted by their commitments to serve official public safety duties tied to the mourning period.
 The Scottish Rugby Union postponed all matches until the weekend of 11 September.
 The Great North Run half-marathon cancelled its Great North 5k sister event, its Junior and Mini Great North Run events, but went on with the remainder of its programme.
 Organisers stated that the event would provide "an opportunity for people to come together and express condolences", and that the event's charitable contributions would be "a fitting tribute to the Queen who lived her life in service to the country and its people."